Golden generation: Italy (1960-1970, 1998–2010)

-This group of players reached their first major final at UEFA Euro 2000, losing to France in extra time.
-After a round of 16 elimination at the 2002 FIFA World Cup and a group stage exit at UEFA Euro 2004, both under controversial circumstances, they would win the 2006 FIFA World Cup, Italy's fourth ever title at the tournament.
+This group of players reached their first major final at UEFA Euro 2000, losing to France in extra time after conceding the golden goal.
+After a round of 16 elimination at the 2002 FIFA World Cup and a group stage exit at UEFA Euro 2004, both under controversial circumstances, they recovered to win the 2006 FIFA World Cup, Italy's fourth world title.
+During the tournament Italy conceded only two goals in seven matches—an own goal against the United States and a penalty in the final against France—keeping five clean sheets.